OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 ### Create a table in Redshift via SQLWorkbench

 8.1.
-Create a table in Redshift, type the following commend into SQLWorkbench's statement.
+Create a table in Redshift, type the following command into SQLWorkbench's statement.

     create table bike(
     season varchar(10),